 Turunen noted: “This incident specifically targeted cryptocurrency assets and demonstrates the evolving strategies cybercriminals are employing to realize large financial gains within hours, directly monetizing malware.”

-Original article, author: Chief Security Officer, if reprinted, please indicate the source: https://cncso.com/en/crypto-wallet-supply-chain-attack-leads-to-asset-theft.html
+Original article by Chief Security Officer, if reproduced, please credit https://cncso.com/en/crypto-wallet-supply-chain-attack-leads-to-asset-theft-html